cl-library-docs/common-lisp-libraries/docs/postmodern.md

 This is the macro-style variant of prepare.
 It is like prepare, but gives the function a name which now becomes a top-level function for the prepared statement.
-The name should not be quoted or a string.
+The name should not a string but may be quoted.

 ### defprepared-with-names